Culture, Community, and the Classroom in Western NY

 Musician and square dance caller, Elise Kelly, shares her love of Eastern Square dancing and its connection to her family and community history.
 She worked with teachers Sydney Wiseman and Guy Macaluso on a CCC school residency in Western NY in 2023.

-Join us January 23-24, 2026 for an inspiring, interactive Professional Development Institute, presented in partnership with GLOW Traditions, and hosted by the Genesee Valley BOCES.
+On January 23 and February 4, 2026, educators and teaching artists came together for an inspiring, interactive Professional Development Institute, presented in partnership with GLOW Traditions, and hosted by the Genesee Valley BOCES.

 Culture, Community, and the Classroom is available FREE to all teachers in New York, although registration is limited.

-Funded, in part, by Rochester Area Community Foundation, this two-day workshop offers educators tools to build culturally responsive lesson plans that actively engage learners and their cultural communities.
-Teachers will learn alongside specialized folk and traditional teaching artists and earn 12 CTLE hours, acquiring ideas for lessons that foster inquiry and belonging within their classrooms.
+Funded, in part, by Rochester Area Community Foundation, this two-day workshop offered educators tools to build culturally responsive lesson plans that actively engage learners and their cultural communities.
+Teachers learned alongside specialized folk and traditional teaching artists and earned 12 CTLE hours, acquiring ideas for lessons that foster inquiry and belonging within their classrooms.

-Participating teachers will have an opportunity to opt-in for hosting a guest artist in their classrooms for no cost to them and their school!
-This opportunity is first-come first-served, so register early!
+Participating teachers also had an opportunity to opt-in for hosting a guest artist in their classrooms for no cost to them and their school!

 The Culture, Community, and the Classroom workshop series explores culturally responsive, engaged learning through local traditional arts and knowledge.